DevCrafterLZY/TAB/README.md

 Prepare Data.
 You can obtain the well pre-processed datasets from [Google Drive](https://drive.google.com/file/d/1bZNLl5hoo1V4DfqMiPKJxHUGuX9C26WC/view).
 Then place the downloaded data under the folder `./dataset`.

 ### Checkpoints preparation
-Dwonload the checkpoints of foundational models.
 You can obtain the checkpoints from [Google Drive](https://drive.google.com/drive/folders/1dW0a82VkgCnTihBHUfiRysocV1d3BJm_?usp=sharing).
 Then place the downloaded checkpoints under the folder `ts_benchmark/baselines/LLM/checkpoints` or `TAB/ts_benchmark/baselines/pretrain/checkpoints`.

 ### Train and evaluate model